Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) laboratory assessments; (2) tests; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) written assignment; (2) tests; and (3) final examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.